fwup-home/fwup/README.md

     meta-architecture = "arm"
     meta-creation-date = "2014-09-07T19:50:57Z"

-## What's something cool that you can do with fwup?
+## What's something cool that you can do with fwup

 Ok, this isn't really a FAQ, but for some reason people think this is cool.
 Many systems that I work on are network connected with ssh.
 Sometimes I update them